Cell Type Prediction¶

 ds_with_subtypes = ds_with_binarization.la.predict_cell_subtypes("../../data/subtype_hierarchy.yaml")

-You can see that this added cell type labels on multiple levels to the _obs
+You can see that this added cell type labels on multiple levels to the _la_layers

 table, so you can always go back to a lower level.
-In addition, the most granular cell type labels have been added as the new default labels.
+In addition, the most granular cell type labels have been added as the new default labels in _obs

 [23]: